cncf/tag-env-sustainability/governance/contributor-ladder.md

 Present this proposal during a TAG meeting to initiate a discussion and gather feedback and support from fellow members.
 Taking on a [project leadership role](roles.md#role-of-project-leads) within the community project becomes your next significant step towards leadership recognition within the group.

-* Take ownership of a project within the TAG
+* Take ownership of a project within the TAG.
-* Lead a community group within the TAG
+* Lead a community group within the TAG.

 ## Helping out

-In open source, newcomers join the community seeking guidance and support as they embark on their journey, just as you once did.
+In open source, newcomers join the community need guidance and support as they embark on their journey, just as you once did.
-While it is essential to provide support to current members and leaders, it is also important to focus on assisting and orienting newcomers.
+While it is essential to provide support to current members and leaders, it is equally important to focus on assisting and orienting newcomers.
 Modeling empathy and offering support to the community as a whole should be at the forefront of your actions.
 It is crucial to role model the values of the community as outlined in the [code of conduct](http://cncf.io/conduct/).